rusty-crewmates/substrate-tutorials/exercises/ex05-reminder/README.md

 For this, you will have a storage map that contains a list of event as value, and a blocknumber as a key.
 You will also have a storage that count how many event have been processed, and an extrinsic to schedule events.

-the aim is to use the `on_initialize` hook to execute events, and increase the counter, the `on_idle` hook to emit the counting event, and the `on_finalize` hook to reset the counter.
+the aim is to use the `on_initialize` hook to first reset the counter, execute events, and increase the new counter, and the `on_finalize` hook emit the events

+on_initialize also return the weight used in the hook.
+We placed a first occurence so let you see how it works.
+(tip: on_initialize can be done in one read and two writes !)

 We placed some helpful comments in the code 😉.